tomjoht/learnapidoc/_includes/content/activities/create_swaggerui_display.md

 6. Change the `url` value to an online web URL to your Swagger file.
 For example: `https://idratherbewriting.com/learnapidoc/docs/rest_api_specifications/openapi_openweathermap.yml`.
 Then save the file.

-    {: note}
+    {: .note}
-    Swagger UI will create an error (CORS) if the reference isn't to an online URL.
-To view Swagger UI with a local OpenAPI file, you can run a [simple Python server locally](https://docs.python.org/2/library/simplehttpserver.html) to simulate a web server.
+    If the `url` reference isn't to an online URL, Swagger UI will create an CORS (cross-origin resource sharing) error.
+To view Swagger UI with a local OpenAPI file, you can run a [simple Python server locally](https://docs.python.org/2/library/simplehttpserver.html) to simulate a web server (this requires you to install Python).

 7. Refresh the `index.html` file in your Chrome browser.
 The content should show the OpenWeatherMap API content instead of Swagger Petstore content.